 SB Summer BBQ Beans

-4 cups water
+- 4 cups water

-3 T. Dark Molasses
+- 3 T. Dark Molasses

 - 1 T. White Vinegar

 - 2 t. kosher salt

 - 3/4 t. dry mustard

-1 cup light brown sugar
+- 1 cup light brown sugar

-1 medium red onion, chopped
+- 1 pc. medium red onion, chopped

-Add dry beans to dutch oven and add 8 cups of water to cover.
+- Add dry beans to dutch oven and add 8 cups of water to cover.
 Cook on high till the beans comes to a boil for about two minutes and turn off the heat, cover and let the beans sit in the pot covered for 30 to 45 minutes.

-In the meantime, in another saucepan mix 4 cups of water, molasses, vinegar, salt, mustard, and brown sugar, cook to get a slow boil.
+- In the meantime, in another saucepan mix 4 cups of water, molasses, vinegar, salt, mustard, and brown sugar, cook to get a slow boil.
 The mixture should taste like a sweet barbecue sauce without the thickness.

-Prepare 6 pint jars.
+- Prepare 6 pint jars.
 Using a slotted spoon fill the jars 3/4 full of the beans and onion mixture.
 Once all the jars are filled ladle the sweet barbecue sauce into the jars leaving 1" headspace to leave room for expansion.
 Process the jars in a pressure canner at 11 pounds of pressure for 75 minutes.